Copyright © 2015-2026 Michael P. Loucks

 "How would that work?"

 "Usually with what are called 'penny' stocks -- that is, stocks with so little value they can't be traded on a regular exchange.
-Someone buys up as many of the shares as they can as cheaply as they can, then uses a telephone boiler room to entice unsuspecting people to buy shares, often with outlandish claims.
+Someone buys up as many shares as they can as cheaply as they can, then uses a telephone boiler room to entice unsuspecting people to buy shares, often with outlandish claims.
 When the price reaches a target point, the original purchaser sells the bulk of their holdings to the marks, the price collapses, and everyone loses money except the schemers.
 It works because often the only person willing to buy the shares is the schemer, so nobody can get out."

 "Is that what happened in 1929?"
 Keiko asked.